 The number of enterprises in the crude petroleum and natural gas extraction industry has been declining in parallel with production figures.
-By 2017, there were 40 enterprises with an annual turnover of more than 5 million British pounds.
+By 2019, there were 40 enterprises with an annual turnover of more than 5 million British pounds.
 This was a decrease compared to four years previous at 50 enterprises.
 The decline in the number of coal mining enterprises was even more pronounced.
-Only five enterprises with an annual turnover of more than 5 million British pounds were still operating in 2017.
+Only five enterprises with an annual turnover of more than 5 million British pounds were still operating in 2019.

 In contrast to the overall decline in oil production as described above, a combination of production efficiency improvements and new fields has seen a fuel production increase on the United Kingdom Continental Shelf.
-Figures rose to an estimated 620 million barrels of oil equivalent in 2018.
-However, the number of offshore oil and gas wells under exploration and development has been shrinking.
-According to provisional results, there were 22 wells in exploration and appraisal phase in 2016, with a peak recorded in 2007 at 111 wells.
+Figures were estimated to rise to 630 million barrels of oil equivalent in 2019.
+As for the indigenous production of coal, a steady decline has been recorded between 2012 and 2018, with figures for 2018 being only a fifth of production volume five years previous.

-The pulp, paper and printing industry was the second highest coal consumer after the mineral products industry, accounting for 137 thousand metric tons of coal used in 2017.
+The pulp, paper and printing industry was the second highest coal consumer after the mineral products industry, accounting for 102 thousand metric tons of coal used in 2018.